fundor333/docker-hugo/README.md

 ## Examples

-For an example of a Hugo site, have a look at [my site](https://gitlab.com/fundor333/fundor333.gitlab.io)
+For an example of a Hugo site, have a look at [my site](https://gitlab.com/fundor333/fundor333.gitlab.io).

+My site is based on GitLab Pages, so I have a complete configuration on the repository.
+If you want you can copy my config